 The question of LABOR

 We understand that power is never operational or present in anyway without resistance—the two concepts are mutually constitutive.

 We cannot speak of capital without speaking of labor.

-Thus, when we talk about capitalist colonization of the lifeworld (or simply development), we are always already talking about formation of labor movements and/or their emergent conditions of possibility.
+Thus, when we talk about capitalist colonization of the lifeworld (or simply [neoliberal] development), we are always already talking about formation of labor movements and/or their emergent conditions of possibility.